Trump's disinfectant ideas horrify doctors and academics

-LONDON (Reuters) - U.S. President Donald Trump’s musings on whether injecting disinfectants might treat COVID-19 has horrified medical professionals and raised fresh concerns that his stream-of-conciousness briefings could push anxious people to poison themselves with untested treatments.
+LONDON/WASHINGTON (Reuters) - U.S. President Donald Trump’s musings on whether injecting disinfectants might treat COVID-19 have horrified medical professionals and raised fresh concerns that his stream-of-consciousness briefings could push frightened people to poison themselves with untested treatments.

-An international chorus of doctors and health experts urged people not to drink or inject disinfectant on Friday after Trump suggested that scientists should investigate inserting the cleaning agent into the body as a way to cure COVID-19, the respiratory illness caused by the new coronavirus.
+An international chorus of doctors and health experts urged people not to drink or inject disinfectant on Friday after Trump a day earlier suggested that scientists should investigate inserting the cleaning agent into the body as a way to cure COVID-19, the respiratory illness caused by the new coronavirus.

+Initially, the White House said that Trump’s comments were being taken out of context.
+Later, Trump backtracked further, said he was just being sarcastic.

+“I was asking a question sarcastically to reporters like you just to see what would happen,” Trump told reporters at the White House.

+Paul Hunter, a professor of medicine at Britain’s University of East Anglia, said injecting disinfectants likely would kill anyone who tried it.

-“This is one of the most dangerous and idiotic suggestions made so far in how one might actually treat COVID-19,” said Paul Hunter, a professor of medicine at Britain’s University of East Anglia.
+“This is one of the most dangerous and idiotic suggestions made so far in how one might actually treat COVID-19,” Hunter told Reuters.

-“It is hugely irresponsible because, sadly, there are people around the world who might believe this sort of nonsense and try it out for themselves,” Hunter told Reuters.
+“It is hugely irresponsible because, sadly, there are people around the world who might believe this sort of nonsense and try it out for themselves,” Hunter added.

 Trump said at his daily news briefing on Thursday that scientists should explore whether inserting ultraviolet light or disinfectant into the bodies of people infected with the coronavirus might help them clear the disease.